Partition Functions of $\mathcal{N}=1$ Gauge Theories on $S^2 \times \mathbb{R}^2_\varepsilon$ and Duality: 4D Supersymmetry

 With our choice of the gamma matrices, we can also express $\delta^2 \Xi$ into the following form: \be \delta^2 \Xi = \xi^M \partial_M \Xi + [\xi^M A_M,\, \Xi] - \frac{1}{4} \Theta_{\mu\nu}^L \Gamma^{\mu\nu} P_R \Xi + \frac{1}{4} \Theta_{\mu\nu}^R \Gamma^{\mu\nu} P_L \Xi + \frac{1}{4} \Theta_{ab}^L \Gamma^{ab} P_R \Xi - \frac{1}{4} \Theta_{ab}^R \Gamma^{ab} P_L \Xi\, , \ee where \be \Theta_{MN}^L \equiv \frac{1}{4 \ell} \bar{\Upsilon} \Gamma_{MN} P_L \Upsilon\, ,\quad \Theta_{MN}^R \equiv \frac{1}{4 \ell} \bar{\Upsilon} \Gamma_{MN} P_R \Upsilon\, . \ee Therefore,

 where $P_L$ and $P_R$ denote the 4d projection operators, which are given by \be P_L \equiv \frac{1}{2} (\mathbb{I} + \Gamma_5)\, ,\quad P_R \equiv \frac{1}{2} (\mathbb{I} - \Gamma_5)\, . \ee

 In the above, we have constructed consistent SUSY transformations on $S^2 \times \mathbb{R}^2$ for the $\mathcal{N}=1$ vector multiplet.
-The transformations and the algebra can also be expressed in terms of the 2d fields explicitly.
+The transformations and the algebra can also be expressed in terms of the 2d fields explicitly, which in general also depend on the coordinates along $\mathbb{R}^2$.
+However, if we assume that these 2d fields are independent of the coordinates along $\mathbb{R}^2$, we obtain a 2d $\mathcal{N}=(2,2)$ supersymmetry similar to the dimensional reduction procedure.
 We mention in the following some relevant results, and more details can be found in Appendix~\ref{app:2dSUSYvec}.

 We use the index $\mu$ to denote the coordinates along the $S^2$-direction, and for the $\mathbb{R}^2$-direction we define $z = x_3 + i x_4$ and $\bar{z} = x_3 - i x_4$.
 Then we can make the following decompositions of the fields: